falconmfm/awstats/README.md

 ## Run

-If your apache log save in path: /mnt/log/access.log, and you can mount this file to the awstats server for analysis use.
+If your apache logs save in path: /mnt/log/*.log , and you can mount this file to the awstats server for analysis use.

 ```
 docker run -d --name awstats --hostname ServerName \
-  -v /mnt/log/access.log:/var/log/apache2/access.log \
+  -v /mnt/log:/var/log/apache2 \
-  -p 8080:80 ewant/awstats
+  -p 8080:80 falconmfm/awstats
 ```

 In this command, you will also run your server into host port 8080.